swhui/shiny-apps/README.md

 # A Repertoire of Shiny Applications

 This project contains a collection of shiny web applications, which I have used while teaching and created for fun.
-Below is a list and description of each shiny web application
+Below is a list and description of each shiny web application.

 ## [The Magic of CLT](https://swhui.shinyapps.io/CLT-Magic/)